ash-project/ash_graphql/documentation/topics/response-metadata.md

 # Response Metadata

-AshGraphql can inject execution metadata into the `extensions.ash` field of GraphQL responses, providing information about timing and query complexity.
+AshGraphql can inject execution metadata into GraphQL response extensions, providing information about timing and query complexity.

 ## Setup

-Two steps are required:
+Two steps are required.
+You must specify the key under which metadata will appear in the response:

 ```elixir
 defmodule MyApp.Schema do